Best Summer Programs in Phoenix – 2026

 2) ASU Summer Programs

-• Program Length: 4 days to 2 weeks
+• Program Length: Varies

 Given its immense size (over 65,000 undergraduates!), it’s no surprise that the selection of ASU summer programs is incredibly diverse.
 Here, students can find everything from leadership programs to photography classes to robotics camps on one of four Phoenix-area campuses.

+Residential programs include Barrett Summer Scholars, which is for high-achieving students looking to engage in college-level coursework.
 There is also an outstanding array of non-residential ASU summer programs offered by multiple departments.
 For example, Logic, Leadership, and Life Skills helps students uncover their strengths and develop leadership abilities.
-The Philosophy Summer Camp invites students to take a careful look at the impact technology has on their lives.
-Moreover, the School of Art offers multiple options, including Comics and Storyboards, Painting Portraits, and The Art of Woodworking.
+The Philosophy Summer Camp invites students to cultivate and examine civic virtues like openmindedness, humility, and empathy.
+Moreover, the School of Art offers multiple options, including Comics and Storyboards, Stop Motion Animation, Painting Portraits, and The Art of Woodworking.
 The School of Arts, Media, and Engineering offers the project-focused Digital Culture Summer Institute–perfect for budding designers and makers, while the Popular Music Program (residential options available) focuses on writing, composing, and performing.

 3) Med-Start Health Careers Program